Now Available from APA Learn

 About the Speakers

 SUSAN L. TREVARTHEN, ESQ., FAICP chairs the Municipal Land Use and Zoning practice and is a Member of the law firm of Weiss Serota Helfman Cole & Bierman, P.L. in Fort Lauderdale.
-She handles land use, planning and zoning matters for governments, and is Town Attorney for a Broward coastal community.
+She handles land use, planning and zoning matters for governments, and is Town Attorney for two small coastal communities in South Florida.
 Her work includes reviewing and negotiating development agreements and approvals, drafting municipal codes and plans, advising municipal staffs, managers and attorneys, defending challenges to municipal regulations and decisions, handling public hearings, and counseling elected officials, as well as advocating for municipalities on legislative issues in her field.
 Her practice also includes constitutional law issues (such as regulation of First Amendment-protected land uses including signs, places of worship and adult uses, and takings and Harris Act issues); hot topics in zoning law such as medical marijuana, sober houses and vacation rentals; and public school facilities.
 Ms. Trevarthen is board certified in City, County and Local Government Law by the Florida Bar, has been recognized as one of the top land use attorneys in the state in publications such as Florida Trend Magazine and SuperLawyers, and is AV rated.
 Ms. Trevarthen has held leadership positions in the Florida Bar’s Section for Environmental and Land Use Law and Section for City, County and Local Government Law.
 Susan grew up in Boca Raton, Florida.
 She was graduated from University of North Carolina at Chapel Hill with a joint degree in law and planning (M.R.P. and J.D., 1991) and from Duke University (A.B., 1986).

 John M. Baker is one of the founding partners of Greene Espel PLLP in Minneapolis.
 He has represented cities, counties, planning officials, and other public officials for over 25 years.
 He also taught land use law at William Mitchell College of Law in St. Paul from 2006 to 2014.
 He is a co-author of the 2015 edition of "Street Graphics and the Law," an APA publication.
 He is also the author of several articles about constitutional litigation, particularly in the fields of land use and free expression.
 He is also a regular presenter in state and national seminars on constitutional and statutory issues.
 He currently serves as the chair of the APA's amicus committee.